bicvaporub/Oppizi-QA-Assignment/README.md

 # Oppizi QA Assignment

-This repository contains the deliverables for the QA Engineer (Automation & Manual) assignment for Oppizi, as specified in the provided document (QA_Assignment.pdf).
+This repository contains the deliverables for the QA assignment for Oppizi, as specified in the document: QA_Assignment.pdf.

 ## Structure
 - **Part1_Diagrams/**: Contains PNG images of sequence diagrams for the Campaign Creation and Agent Flyer Scan user journeys, illustrating integration points for system integration testing.